 L. Benjamin Rolsky received his PhD from Drew University in American Religious Studies.
 His work has appeared in a variety of popular and academic venues including Method and Theory in the Study of Religion and the Journal of the American Academy of Religion as well as The Christian Century, The Marginalia Review of Books, and the Religion and Culture Forum at the University of Chicago.
 His research and teaching interests include religion and politics, the study of popular culture, and critical theory.

 Rolsky’s first monograph, The Rise and Fall of the Religious Left: Politics, Television, and Popular Culture in the 1970s and Beyond, is forthcoming this Fall from Columbia University Press.
-Once complete, he plans to begin research on a second book project that examines the history of the Christian Right across the 20th century.
+Once complete, he plans to begin research on a second book project that examines the history of the New Christian Right across the 20th century.

 Rolsky was born in Santa Monica, California, yet he spent most of his formative years in Whitefish, Montana.
 He attended Arizona State University as an undergraduate, and eventually finished his education with a PhD from Drew University in Madison, NJ.
 He played competitive golf throughout his middle and high school years as well as playing in the odd recital (Piano), and performing on the even odder stage (Wizard of Oz - The Cowardly Lion).
 In July of 2015, Rolsky married his graduate school sweetheart, and in September of the following year the two welcomed Audrey, their daughter, into the world in Red Bank, NJ.
 His favorite weekend hobbies include doing yard work with his wife, devouring the latest scholarly article on religion and American politics, and sauteing portobello mushrooms.